Kyle9021/pcc_defender_api_deploy/README.md

 ## Assumptions

+* You're using the SELF-HOSTED VERSION OF PRISMA CLOUD COMPUTE
-You're using ubuntu 20.04
+* You're using ubuntu 20.04
-You're able to reach your PCC console from your ubuntu 20.04 machine You would know how to harden this process if working in a production environment.
+* You're able to reach your PCC console from your ubuntu 20.04 machine
+* You would know how to harden this process if working in a production environment.

 ## Instructions
 * Step 1: `git clone https://github.com/Kyle9021/pcc_defender_api_deploy`